Where should you set your sights if you were to live in Mexico?

 According to the statistics, Mexico is a lot less dangerous than the United States.

-There has been a lot of flack in the news regarding the violence that has been occurring in Mexico.
+There has been a lot of flack in the news regarding the violence (mostly due to drug cartels) that has been occurring in Mexico.

-You are about to find out why the widespread belief that the entire country is dangerous is simply not accurate, despite the fact that many people hold this belief.
+Here you are about to find out why the widespread belief that the entire country is dangerous is simply not accurate,…

 Merida

-Mérida, the Yucatán peninsula’s capital city, is steeped in colonial heritage while also offering the modern advantages of a big city.
+Mérida, the Yucatán peninsula’s capital city, is rich in colonial heritage while also offering the modern advantages of a big city.

 Querétaro